Nikire/Nikire/README.md

 **🔨 &nbsp;Currently working ...**

+- As a Full-Stack Developer at EZ-AD Company, Im working using PHP Stack, with Vue.js at the front-end and PHP with RPG framework, which is the comapny's framework,similar to Laravel.

+- I'm developing a [👥 REST API for blogs](https://github.com/Nikire/PERN-api-blog), it is a PERN stack based API, with uses of jwt auth, bcrypt for passwords, created middlewares and documentation.

 - On a [📃 dice game](https://github.com/Nikire/diezmil) called 10000 🎲, the idea of the project it is to make it playable and multiplayer using [Material UI](https://mui.com/) as a base for my page and using [React](https://reactjs.org/) to make it SPA (Single page aplicattion) and [Socket.io](https://socket.io/) to make it multiplayer 🤼.

 - As a Full-Stack Teaching Assistant 👨‍🏫, so I lead a group of people who are learning in [SoyHenry Bootcamp](https://www.soyhenry.com/) and we have a [📃 repository](https://github.com/Nikire/Grupo01SUP) to share code and contribute so everyone can learn.

 **📚 &nbsp;Currently Learning**